 Here at Kalamazoo we can’t think of many things that get us going more than grilling with charcoal.
 It generates incredible flavors and a wide range of temperatures, and let’s face it – it can be fun to play with fire!
-We’ll walk you through the different types of charcoal available and what to use for different cooking styles along with a few tips from grillmaster Russ.
+We highly recommend grilling with our very own Kalamazoo Quebracho Charcoal, a premium 100% hardwood lump charcoal.
+Read on for a primer on the different types of charcoal on the market, along with a few tips from grillmaster Russ.

 Different Types of Charcoal

 Let’s start with the basics; charcoal briquettes.
 Briquettes are what most people think of when they think charcoal.
 That is; compressed charcoal dust bound together into squares.
 They usually come in two varieties, quick-start and traditional - try to avoid the quick-start variety and stick with traditional.
 Typical charcoal briquettes are bound together with a variety of chemicals, while premium briquettes are bound with corn starch – a natural ingredient.
 These are definitely preferable.
 We recommend never using lighter fluid, whether you have a Kalamazoo grill or not.
 If you are working with a conventional charcoal grill, the preferred way to light a charcoal fire is with a chimney starter; they’re quick, and eliminate the need for lighter fluid.
 We like Steven Raichlen’s Square Chimney Starter.
 The shape allows the coals to light uniformly, and stay glowing for up to an hour.